 - a.
-The residential use of the original dwelling has not been abandoned for more than 10 years; - b.
+The residential use of the original dwelling has not been abandoned; - b.
 The original dwelling is not of any architectural or historic merit and it is not valuable to the character of the settlement or wider landscape; - c.
 The original dwelling is a permanent structure, not a temporary or mobile structure; - d.
 The replacement dwelling is of a similar size and scale to the original dwelling; and - e.
 It is located on the footprint of the original dwelling unless an alternative position within the curtilage would provide notable benefits and have no adverse impact on the wider setting.

-Part C: Mobile homes within the rural area
+Part C: Mobile homes within hamlets and the countryside